Biodiversa+ launches Call for Research Projects 2021-2022

-There are three Call themes supported by the Foundation for Science and Technology (FCT):
+There are three themes in Call by the Foundation for Science and Technology (FCT):

-(1) Knowledge to identify priority conservation areas, establish effective and resilient ecological networks, improve species-based protection and preserve genetic diversity;
+(1) Knowledge to identify priority areas for conservation, establish effective and resilient ecological networks, improve species-based protection, and preserve genetic diversity;

 (2) Multiple benefits and costs of biodiversity and ecosystem protection: synergies and trade-offs;